pisceanfoot/DataStaxDay/README.md

 **Run create_core.sh**

-This will generate Solr cores and index the data
+This will generate Solr cores and index the data.
+Be sure to pass the name of your keyspace as a parameter:
 ```
-./create_core.sh
+./create_core.sh <name of your keyspace>
+...
 Creating Solr cores...
 finished creating Solr cores!
 ```

 The Amazon data model includes the following tables:

 Click stream data:
 ```
-CREATE TABLE amazon.clicks (
+CREATE TABLE <your keyspace name>.clicks (
     asin text,
     seq timeuuid,
     user uuid,